rahjooh/boofweb/README.md

-# Cryptotrade Experience Console
+# boofweb Experience Console

-Next.js 15 control surface that mirrors the "Cryptotrade Frontend Build Brief" and connects to the Go commerce API.
+Next.js 15 control surface that mirrors the "boofweb Frontend Build Brief" and connects to the Go commerce API.
 It provides:

 - Catalog management views with search, status filters, and navigation to product details